-(f)Allocation of support and governance costs
+(g)Allocation of support and governance costs

-Support costs have been differentiated between governance costs and other support costs.
+Support costs have been allocated between governance costs and other support costs.
 Governance costs comprise all costs involving the public accountability of the charity and its compliance with regulation and good practice.
-These costs include costs related to statutory audit and legal fees together with an apportionment of overhead and support costs relating to trustee Board and sub Committee meetings.
+These costs include costs related to statutory audit and legal fees together with an apportionment of overhead and support costs.